grro/internet_monitor_webthing/README.md

 Here, the webthing API will be bind to hostname 192.168.0.23 running on port 8433.
 The internet speed monitor as well as the connectivity monitor will be started by performing the *listen* command above.
 The speed test will be executed each 15 min (900 sec), the connectivity test will be executed each 5 sec.
 THe WebThing server provides [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) to enable clients discovering the WebThing interfaces.

-Alternatively to the *listen* command, you can use the *register* command to register and start the webthing service as systemd unit.
+By running a systemd-based Linux distributions you may use the *register* command to register and start the webthing service as systemd unit.
 By doing this the webthing service will be started automatically on boot.
 Starting the server manually using the *listen* command is no longer necessary.
 ```
 sudo netmonitor --command register --hostname 192.168.0.23 --port 8433 --speedtest_period 900 --connecttest_period 5